 How to Use These AP World History Notes

 The notes in this article will help you review all the information you need to know for the AP World History exam.
-If you’re missing any notes from class or are just looking for a more organized run-through of the curriculum, you can use them as a reference.
+If you are missing any notes from class or just looking for a more organized run-through of the curriculum, you can use this guide as a reference.

 During your first semester of AP World History, study the content in the notes that your class has already covered.
 I'd recommend conducting a holistic review of everything you've learned so far about once a month so that you don't start to forget information from the beginning of the course.